 Approximately 14% of Hilliard Schools’ student population has been identified with a disability.
 Many students with disabilities’ needs can best be met by classroom teachers who differentiate instruction with the support of intervention specialists.
 Hilliard City Schools is committed to providing students with special needs specially designed instruction and services with real-world experiences, accommodations, and access to the curriculum, targeting those skills necessary to prepare them for tomorrow.
 The district believes every child can learn and provides services and supports based on the least restrictive continuum.
 District intervention specialists and related services staff work cooperatively with classroom teachers and other school personnel to ensure a common understanding and response to all students with special needs.
 The district provides students with disabilities a free and appropriate education and follows state and federal guidelines for students with disabilities.

 The Hilliard City School District is required to locate all children, who may have disabilities, ages birth through 21, who reside within its boundaries.
 Special education services are available in our schools for any child identified with a disability, ages 3 through 21.
-If you have a child or know of a child you suspect may have a disability under the Individuals with Disabilities Education Improvement Act or Section 504 of the Rehabilitation Act, and who reside in Hilliard, please call Vicky Clark, Director of Student Support Services at 921-7000 or contact your building principal.
+If you have a child or know of a child you suspect may have a disability under the Individuals with Disabilities Education Improvement Act or Section 504 of the Rehabilitation Act, and who reside in Hilliard, please call Jennifer Lowery, Director of Student Support Services at 921-7000 or contact your building principal.